-Decisions on which projects are granted funding are expected to be taken in May 2023.
-The exact decision date is yet to be determined.
+Decisions on which projects are granted funding are to be taken June 13, 2023.
 We publish our decisions the following day at the latest on the Formas website and later by email from Prisma.
 Grant award decisions cannot be appealed.

 All projects must submit financial and scientific reports to Formas within three months of the end of the grant availability period.
 For projects longer than 18 months, a financial statement must also be submitted to Formas annually.
 All reports are submitted in Prisma.